Connecting people to art, art to people

 A research grounded in hands-on experience (April-November 2016)

 The experience with Corners fostered my interest in researching further the processes at work in the delivery of a complex international project at a local level.
-This presentation doesn’t reinvent the wheel, but it is rather an effort grounded in empirical research to identify the most important elements for successful audience engagement, pull them together under the same URL and provide some examples to contextualise the theory.
+This presentation does not reinvent the wheel, but is rather an effort grounded in empirical research to identify the most important elements for successful audience engagement, pull them together under the same URL and provide some examples to contextualise the theory.

 What is the value of engaging people in the arts?